 -

-- Float Charge Voltage: Set this to around 13.8V to 14.0V.
-This maintains the battery at a full charge without overcharging.
+Float Charging Voltage: Set to 13.8V to maintain battery charge without overcharging.

 -